open-mmlab/mmdetection3d/docs/datasets/sunrgbd_det.md

 ## Metrics

 Same as ScanNet, typically mean Average Precision (mAP) is used for evaluation on SUN RGB-D, e.g. `mAP@0.25` and `mAP@0.5`.
-In detail, a generic functions to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3d/core/evaluation/indoor_eval.py).
+In detail, a generic function to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3d/core/evaluation/indoor_eval.py).